The City Arts Center

 A new year and a new creative space.
 The City Arts Center opened its new doors on January 14, 2026 in the newly renovated Griffith Building.

 The location has played a variety of roles in downtown, including a fire house, auto shop, City Hall, and the library!
-This revitalized building will be host to the City Arts Center, the Round Rock Visitors Center, and the Round Rock Chamber.
+This revitalized building is host to the City Arts Center, the Round Rock Visitors Center, and the Round Rock Chamber.

 Outside the doors of our City Arts Center, you will find the Paseo.
-This walkable corridor connects Main Street to Liberty Ave, allowing you to easily visit Main Street businesses, Prete Plaza, and City of Round Rock facilities like the City Arts Center!
+This walkable corridor connects Main Street to Liberty Ave and the Round Rock Library, allowing you to easily visit Main Street businesses, Prete Plaza, and City of Round Rock facilities like the City Arts Center!

 The Griffith Building is named after Robert and Helen Griffith, who made their mark in the community in numerous ways, including being ardent library supporters.